 To reach Port Barton you can take a bus, go on a van or rent a motorbike.

 All buses and vans leave from San Jose Bus Terminal which is about 5 km from Puerto and on the way to Port Barton.
 Take a tricycle or a multicab to get to the bus terminal.
 Tricycle will be maximum 100 Peso for two people and a bag from all the places in Puerto and the multicab will be 17 Peso per person (bag travels free).
-Only vans go from the airport.
+Some vans go from the airport.
+When you leave arrivals look for a stand with a “Unified Transport” logo on it and ask when is the next van leaving.
+Avoid fixers.
+You may end up at the junction 23 km away from Port Barton (see below).

 |1 person fare from the terminal||1 person fare from the airport||Trip time||Airconditioning|